Nucleation: Computer simulation studies of simple models

-Classical nucleation theory makes a number of assumptions, for example it treats a microscopic nucleus as if it is a macroscopic droplet with a well-defined surface whose free energy is estimated using an equilibrium property: the interfacial tension σ.
+Classical nucleation theory makes several assumptions, for example, it treats a microscopic nucleus as if it is a macroscopic droplet with a well-defined surface whose free energy is estimated using an equilibrium property: the interfacial tension σ.
 For a nucleus that may be only of order ten molecules across it is not always clear that we can treat something so small as a volume plus a surface.
-Also nucleation is an inherently out of thermodynamic equilibrium phenomenon so it is not always obvious that its rate can be estimated using equilibrium properties.
+Also, nucleation is an inherently out of thermodynamic equilibrium phenomenon so it is not always obvious that its rate can be estimated using equilibrium properties.

 However, modern computers are powerful enough to calculate essentially exact nucleation rates for simple models.
 These have been compared with the classical theory, for example for the case of nucleation of the crystal phase in the model of hard spheres.
 This is a model of perfectly hard spheres in thermal motion, and is a simple model of some colloids.
-For the crystallization of hard spheres the classical theory is a very reasonable approximate theory.
+For the crystallisation of hard spheres, the classical theory is a very reasonable approximate theory.
 So for the simple models we can study, classical nucleation theory works quite well, but we do not know if it works equally well for (say) complex molecules crystallising out of solution.

-The spinodal region
+Spinodal region

 Phase-transition processes can also be explained in terms of spinodal decomposition, where phase separation is delayed until the system enters the unstable region where a small perturbation in composition leads to a decrease in energy and, thus, spontaneous growth of the perturbation.
 This region of a phase diagram is known as the spinodal region and the phase separation process is known as spinodal decomposition and may be governed by the Cahn–Hilliard equation.